The Surgery

 After your donation and for the rest of your life, you’ll want to consider taking steps to ensure you maintain your health:

 - Check on your mental health.
 There are events related to donation that can happen long after your surgery that might affect your mood or satisfaction with life.
 If feelings about yourself or others change in a negative way, tell someone you trust about how you’re feeling.
 You can get help from mental health specialists such as a psychologist or psychiatrist.
 There are also nonprofessional support groups for living donors like those you can find on Facebook.
 You can also post a note on the LDO message board to share your experiences and feelings.
 You might find changes to your diet and exercise, getting more sleep, or adding meditation or yoga to your routine can help.
+If you want to try a mental health check up, here is an online survey that provides resources and tools based on your results.

 Once you’ve joined the ranks of living liver donors, you can help improve the living donation experience for future donors by being an advocate.
 Here are some ways you could do that: